 A description of successes and/or progress based on a review of the California School Dashboard (Dashboard) and local data.

-The following chart reflects EJE Middle Academy's performance on the 2022 CA School Dashboard by indicator and student group.
+The following chart reflects EJE Elementary Academy's performance on the 2022 CA School Dashboard by Indicator.

 Dashboard Student Group Report